Capt-V570/Repository_Extra/README.md

                                                             - programmers should start with an issue ID (e.g coming from a Ticketing System)
                                                             - Commit messaged should be written in 'Imperative Tense'

-2. - "Statiging" is aGit Environment.
+2. - "Staging" is aGit Environment.
 This environment gives you a way to queue up changes until you are ready to commit.

 3. - In Terminal, type: <git --version> command to see which version of git you have installed on your computer.